A Tutorial on Thompson Sampling: Thompson Sampling for the Bernoulli Bandit

 Comparing algorithms with fixed mean rewards raises questions about the extent to which the results depend on the particular choice of $\theta$.
 As such, it is often useful to also examine regret averaged over plausible values of $\theta$.
 A natural approach to this involves sampling many instances of $\theta$ from the prior distributions and generating an independent simulation for each.
 Figure \ref{fig:bernoulli-regret-unconditional} plots averages over ten thousand such simulations, with each action reward sampled independently from a uniform prior for each simulation.
 Qualitative features of these plots are similar to those we inferred from Figure \ref{fig:bernoulli-regret-conditional}, though regret in Figure \ref{fig:bernoulli-regret-conditional} is generally smaller over early time periods and larger over later time periods, relative to Figure \ref{fig:bernoulli-regret-unconditional}.
 The smaller regret in early time periods is due to the fact that with $\theta = (0.9,0.8,0.7)$, mean rewards are closer than for a typical randomly sampled $\theta$, and therefore the regret of randomly selected actions is smaller.
-The reduction in later time periods is also a consequence of proximity among rewards with $\theta = (0.9,0.8,0.7)$.
+The fact that per-period regret of TS is larger in Figure \ref{fig:bernoulli-regret-conditional} than Figure \ref{fig:bernoulli-regret-unconditional} over later time periods, like period $1000$, is also a consequence of proximity among rewards with $\theta = (0.9,0.8,0.7)$.
 In this case, the difference is due to the fact that it takes longer to differentiate actions than it would for a typical randomly sampled $\theta$.

-\section{General Thompson Sampling}
+\chapter{General Thompson Sampling}

-Thompson sampling can be applied fruitfully to a broad array of online decision problems beyond the Bernoulli bandit, and we now consider a more general setting.
+TS can be applied fruitfully to a broad array of online decision problems beyond the Bernoulli bandit, and we now consider a more general setting.
 Suppose the agent applies a sequence of actions $x_1, x_2, x_3,\ldots$ to a system, selecting each from a set $\mathcal{X}$.
 This action set could be finite, as in the case of the Bernoulli bandit, or infinite.
 After applying action $x_t$, the agent observes an outcome $y_t$, which the system randomly generates according to a conditional probability measure $q_\theta(\cdot | x_t)$.
 The agent enjoys a reward $r_t = r(y_t)$, where $r$ is a known function.
 The agent is initially uncertain about the value of $\theta$ and represents his uncertainty using a prior distribution $p$.